How to Measure by Parts

 The basic recipe of 2 parts + 1 part + 1 part = 4 parts would then be 2 ounces + 1 ounce + 1 ounce = 4 ounces, which will fit perfectly in your 4-ounce amber bottle.

-If you wanted to fill an eight-ounce bottle, you could use 2 ounces as your unit of measurement.
+If you wanted to fill an eight-ounce bottle, you could double the recipe and use 2 ounces as your unit of measurement.
 You'd use 4 ounces + 2 ounces + 2 ounces.

 I save these candy tins and fill them with homemade herbal salves.
 Keep reading to find out how much one tin will hold.